The Delicious Crescent

 • Cremini Mushrooms: You can substitute them with any other type of mushroom.
 Shiitake mushrooms would be great too.

 • Lamb shoulder: Choose from tougher cuts of meat such as shoulder, shanks and ribs.
 Lamb leg or shoulder with bone works best.
-Substitute with beef or chicken.
+Substitute with beef, veal, goat or chicken; adjust the cooking time accordingly.
 Cooking time for chicken is about an hour and use less water.
-Check vegetarian or vegan options under “variations”.

 • Ras el hanout: A Moroccan spice mix that adds a complex blend of flavors to the dish.
 It is available online or at specialty stores.
 Substitute with a mix of ⅓ cinnamon, ⅓ cardamom, ⅓ coriander, and a pinch of nutmeg.